Hoya australis is also known as a wax vine or common waxflower. It is the most famous hoya variety after Hoya carnosa.

 Although it attracts butterflies when planted in the garden, Hoya australis can be planted indoors.
 Furthermore, it is a fast-growing creeper.
 Hoya australis is an easy-to-care, low-maintenance plant.
 The best thing is that it also helps in air-purifying qualities.

-The following section will explain everything that you need to know about it.
-Be it the soil, water, light, or humidity required.
+The following section will explain everything that you need to know about growing and taking care of your Hoya australis vines, be it the soil, water, light, or humidity required.
 You will also learn how and when to feed and propagate the plant.

 Hoya australis likes a well-draining mixture.
 Try for a soil mix that is fast draining and well-aerated.
 Compost is essential for the plant to thrive.
 A good quality organic compost will do wonders for delicate vines.